 What Traceability Solutions Are FSMA Compliant?

-CAT Square offers two solutions that support compliance with the FDA FSMA Food Traceability Final Rule:
+CAT Squared offers two solutions that support compliance with the FDA FSMA Food Traceability Final Rule:

 IBM Food Trust Integration: In 2019, CAT Squared became an onboarding partner with IBM Food Trust.
 Our manufacturing platform collects processing data from the plant floor including critical tracking events, quality incidents, product attributes, compliance documentation, and supplier data.
 Our customers can choose to contribute any of this data to Food Trust via API (Application Programming Interface) to achieve end-to-end traceability of their supply chains.